-If a couple is not married then usually we will file a “Petition To Determine Paternity”
+If a couple is not married then usually we will file a “Petition to Determine Paternity”

 This Petition will allow us to determine whether or not you are the father of the child and once that is established then we can assist with Custody, Visitation, Time Sharing, Parental Responsibility, and Child Support.

-Of course a Divorce with children sets up a Child Custody issue as well.
-A divorce with children always must have a Time Sharing Plan, Parental Responsibilities Addressed, and Child Support.
+Of course, a Divorce with children sets up a Child Custody issue as well.
+A divorce with children always must have a Time-Sharing Plan, Parental Responsibilities Addressed, and Child Support.

 Additionally, it is worth mentioning that our state, Florida, no longer uses the word “Custody” and has instead introduced a concept called: Time Sharing.

-A time sharing plan usually gives both parents a fair amount of time with the child; the mother does not necessarily receive more time.
+A time-sharing plan usually gives both parents a fair amount of time with the child; the mother does not necessarily receive more time.

-It generally divides up the holidays, and vacations, amongst the two parents, and our state has a preference for allowing both parents equal Parental Responsibilities; Believing having two caring parents would usually be in the “best interest of the child.”
+It generally divides up the holidays, and vacations, between the two parents, and our state has a preference for allowing both parents equal Parental Responsibilities; Believing having two caring parents would usually be in the “best interest of the child.”

 (a) The parent who is more likely to allow the child frequent and continuing contact with the nonresidential parent.

 (b) The love, affection, and other emotional ties existing between the parents and the child.